-Harassment/Intimidation/Bullying
+Harassment/Intimidation/Bullying/Hate Speech

 Respect for the dignity of others is the cornerstone of civil society.
-Harassment/Intimidation and/or Bullying creates an atmosphere of fear that robs a person of their dignity and detracts from the safe environment necessary to promote student learning and will not be tolerated at Missouri School for the Blind.
+Harassment/Intimidation and/or Bullying creates an atmosphere of fear that robs a person of their dignity, detracts from our safe environment, and will not be tolerated at Missouri School for the Blind.
 Students who Harass/Intimidate or Bully another person or instigate another person to do so on their behalf shall be held accountable for their actions.
 Actionable behaviors can occur at school or a school-sponsored activity, during residential or travel time, and through verbal interaction, physical intimidation and/or written or electronic communication or social media.

 Words and/or actions directed toward an individual or group of individuals that intimidates bullies, degrades, hazes and/or fails to respect another person's dignity is considered Harassment/Intimidation and/or Bullying.
 Harassment/Intimidation and/or Bullying includes, but is not limited to, references made to a person or groups based upon a person's age, sex, race, religion, ethnic origin, or disability.
 Verbal comments, sexual name-calling, gestures, jokes, slurs and spreading sexual rumors directed toward an individual or groups are also considered harassment.
 Sexual harassment is defined as unwelcome sexual advances, request for sexual favors, or other verbal or physical conduct of a sexual nature.
-Bullying includes sarcastic "compliments" about another student's personal appearance, pointed questions intended to embarrass or humiliate, mocking, taunting, or belittling, non-verbal threats and/or intimidation such as "fronting" or "chesting" a person.
+Bullying includes sarcastic "compliments" about another student's thoughts, comments on personal appearance, pointed questions intended to embarrass or humiliate, mocking, taunting, or belittling, non-verbal threats and/or intimidation such as unwanted touching, poking, play fighting, "fronting" or "chesting" a person.
 Demeaning humor, blackmail, extortion, demands for money or loans, stealing or hiding belongings, threatening to physically harm another student, or cyberbullying are all forms of Harassment/Intimidation and Bullying.
-This includes electronic forms of communication and Social Media.
+This includes written, electronic forms of communication and social media.